rolemadelen/vue-blog/posts/eng/DataStructure/eng-array.md

 arr[2] = [7, 8, 9]  # => [[1,2,3], [4,5,6], [7,8,9]]
 ```

-Or pass in blocks to create a 2-D array.
+Or we can pass in blocks to create a 2-D array from the start.

 ```rb
 arr = Array.new(3) { [] }  # => [[], [], []]